yangacer/psort/README.markdown

 	e.g. ./psort -k '@U:' 'STR' -k '@s:' 'UNIT'

-	This configuration will let psort compare records with "@U:" field in lexicalgraphical order, so call string comparison.
+	This configuration will let psort compare records with "@U:" field in *lexicalgraphical* order, so call string comparison.
-	If this field of two records are equal, then psort will compare "@s:" fields numerically.
-Notice the order of -k options is the preference of keys.
+	If this field of two records are equal, then psort will compare "@s:" fields numerically. *Notice* the order of -k options is the preference of keys.

-	See supported Type for more information about compare methods.
+	See section - Supported Type - for more information about compare methods.

 2. Memory Limitation and Reservation
 ====